plockaby/dart/README.md

 demand.
 It monitors the programs running on the host.
 It reports back to the dart on the state of supervisord on every host.

-## registrar
+## tool

-This program reads a `.dartrc` file and sends it to the API to register a new program with the dart system.
-This is a helper program to demonstrate how to use the API.
+This is a command line tool to control the Dart system.
+It can be used to view, control, and modify the data in the Dart system.

 ## api